coding-to-music/coding-to-music/instructions.md

 ### Awesome!
 Commit and push everything.
 ### Now, you can see that your README.md displayed on your Profile page has been updated.

+<p align="center">...</p>

+## Generate your README automatically with Github Actions:

+That’s great but you don’t want to be having to commit a new version of your `README.md` every day.
+Let’s automate this!

+We are going to use GitHub Actions for that.
+If you have never used it before, this is going to be a good first project.

 ### With Actions, you can create workflows to automate tasks.
 Actions live in the same place as the rest of the code, in a special directory: ./.github/worflows .